 A normal septum is straight and in the center of the nose.
 A deviated septum is bent or off-center.
-Septal deviation may occur during development in the womb, during birth, as your nose grows, or after a traumatic injury.
-Septoplasty may be done at the same time as other nasal surgery, like rhinoplasty .
+Septal deviation may occur during fetal development, during birth, as your nose grows, or after a traumatic injury.
+Septoplasty may be done at the same time as other nasal surgery, like rhinoplasty or sinus surgery.

 Deviated Nasal Septum

 Copyright © Nucleus Medical Media, Inc.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: